kathiir/stash-of-goods/README.md

 - [Pwntools](http://docs.pwntools.com/) - CTF framework and exploit development library.
 - [OneGadget](https://github.com/david942j/one_gadget) - The best tool for finding one gadget RCE in libc.so.6.
+- [pwndbg](https://github.com/pwndbg/pwndbg) - A GDB plug-in that makes debugging with GDB suck less, with a focus on features needed by low-level software developers, hardware hackers, reverse-engineers and exploit developers.
+- [radare2](https://github.com/radareorg/radare2) - UNIX-like reverse engineering framework and command-line toolset.

 ---